 Bourglinster Castle is located in the village of Bourglinster, in the center of Luxembourg, approximately 17 km east of the city of Luxembourg.
 Now housing a restaurant and facilities for business and cultural gatherings, the castle has a history dating back to the 11th century.
 Between 1969 and 1988, the consolidation, repair and restoration of the château and its outbuildings were completed.
 From 1982, exhibitions, concert cycles, conferences and receptions took place, and since the restoration of the barns, craft workshops have been operating regularly within the castle grounds.
 It can also be used to celebrate weddings.
 A renowned restaurant completes this offer for years.

-work was undertaken across the entire area of the castle.
-The data resulting from these
+and clearing work was undertaken across the entire area of the castle.
+The data resulting

-archaeological excavations will allow us to complete our knowledge of the history of the
+from these archaeological excavations will allow us to complete our knowledge of the

 Museum dedicated to General George S. Patton, Jr., Commander of the Third US Army, whose troops liberated the city of Ettelbruck on December 25, 1944.
 Various photographs, documents and authentic objects illustrate the German invasion, the depression and the persecution, and the liberation of Luxembourg in September 1944.
 The exhibition also presents the biography of General Patton and military archeology on the battlefield of the Ardennes and the air war above Luxembourg.
 The City of Ettelbruck is an ideal site for a pleasant and recreational holiday.
 Due to its central location in the heart of the country, it is through the picturesque city of Ettelbruck that the main road and rail communication routes run between the north and the south of the country.
 A tourist, cultural, agricultural and commercial city, Ettelbruck also offers you a large hospital center as well as numerous educational institutions.
 In the heart of the attractive pedestrian zone, tourist activities, numerous concerts and events.
 The Edouard Juncker Center for Plural Arts (CAPE) offers each year around sixty professional artistic events through a high-quality multidisciplinary program which is now very successful throughout the Grand Duchy and far beyond national borders.
 Memorial to American General George Patton Jr. and Patton Museum.